tonyCwei/JoJos-Doom-Adventure/README.md

 };
 ```

-Each time an enemy melee attacks, the addMeleeAttackInfo function is called.
+Each time an enemy melee attacks, `addMeleeAttackInfo()` is called.
 This function checks if the player is within melee attack range, and if true, it updates the AttackInfo and adds it to the activeAttacks array in the game state.

 ```cpp